Planar graph: Other results

 The four color theorem states that every planar graph is 4-colorable (i.e., 4-partite).

 Fáry's theorem states that every simple planar graph admits a representation as a planar straight-line graph.
 A universal point set is a set of points such that every planar graph with n vertices has such an embedding with all vertices in the point set; there exist universal point sets of quadratic size, formed by taking a rectangular subset of the integer lattice.
 Every simple outerplanar graph admits an embedding in the plane such that all vertices lie on a fixed circle and all edges are straight line segments that lie inside the disk and don't intersect, so n-vertex regular polygons are universal for outerplanar graphs.

 Scheinerman's conjecture (now a theorem) states that every planar graph can be represented as an intersection graph of line segments in the plane.

 The planar separator theorem states that every n-vertex planar graph can be partitioned into two subgraphs of size at most 2n/3 by the removal of $O(\sqrt{n})$ vertices.
-As a consequence, planar graphs also have treewidth and branch-width O(√n).
+As a consequence, planar graphs also have treewidth and branch-width $O(\sqrt{n})$.

 The planar product structure theorem states that every planar graph is a subgraph of the strong graph product of a graph of treewidth at most 8 and a path.